 The choice for a two or three bladed propeller is mainly dependant on the power output of the engine, noise levels, ground clearance and all those variables.
 DUC will advise you with the best choice as they have lots of experience with their propellers on a multitude of aircraft.

-DUC Hélices has a complete product line of propellers suitable for a number of popular engines, spinners (cone) and spacers for the follwing engine manufacturers: Rotax, Jabiru and the standard SAE-1 and SAE-2 mounting flanges.
+DUC Hélices has a complete product line of propellers suitable for a number of popular engines, spinners (cone) and spacers for the following engine manufacturers: Rotax, Jabiru and the well known standard SAE-1 and SAE-2 mounting flanges.

 Most propellers are available in right or left rotation, tractor or pusher configuration and some are even EASA certified.
 For more details on these Swirl or Flash propellers, see the website of DUC.

 For the 2-axis trike ultralights (ULM in France/Belgium) DUC manufactures the Spoon.
 This propeller has a distinctive spoon form at the end of the blade.
 It reduces noise for pusher installations where the propeller gets much more turbulent air than with the tractor type aircraft (propeller on the nose).